lRoMYl/swift-graphql-codegen/README.md

 TODO
 - [x] Nested field selection with arguments is not handled yet
 - [x] ApiClientPrefix needs to be removed from EntityNameMap
-- [ ] Rewrite ApiClient generator to use URLSession
+- [x] Rewrite ApiClient generator to use URLSession
+- [ ] Add support for async await for the generated ApiClient
 - [ ] Ramp up test cases for the generated classes
 - [ ] Ramp up documentation
 - [ ] Setting up CI workflow to run the test for each PR